navikt/deployment-cli/README.md

 Note: For deployments using [Github Apps](https://lab.github.com/githubtraining/getting-started-with-github-apps) the private key has to be [PEM encoded](https://support.quovadisglobal.com/kb/a37/what-is-pem-format.aspx).
 Use the flag `--key-base64` instead of `--key`.

 ## Github Personal Access Token
-If your using access tokens either manually or via Github Actions workflows, you can use the `--token` flag to authenticate.
+If you're using access tokens either manually or via Github Actions workflows, you can use the `--token` flag to authenticate.

 ### Dumping the payload to stdout
 If you want to just dump the payload to stdout you can do deployment-cli deploy payload with the same flags used in